mesosphere/dcos-docs-site/pages/1.10/administering-clusters/deploying-a-local-dcos-universe/index.md

 You can install and run DC/OS services on a datacenter without internet access with a local [Universe](https://github.com/mesosphere/universe).
-You can install a local Universe that includes the default packages (easiest), or select your own set of local Universe packages (advanced).
+You can deploy a local Universe that includes all Certified packages (easiest), or a local Universe that includes selected packages (advanced).

 **Prerequisites:**

 - [DC/OS CLI installed](/1.10/cli/install/).

-- Logged into the DC/OS CLI via `dcos auth login`.
+- Logged into the DC/OS CLI.
 On Enterprise DC/OS, you must be logged in as a user with the `dcos:superuser` permission.

 **Note:** As the Universe tarball is over two gigabytes in size it may take some time to download it to your local drive and upload it to each master.

-# <a name="default"></a>Installing the default Universe packages
+# <a name="certified"></a>Deploying a local Universe containing Certified Universe packages

-1. From a terminal prompt, use the following cURL commands to download the local Universe and its service definitions onto your local drive.
+1. From a terminal prompt, use the following commands to download the local Universe and its service definitions onto your local drive.

     ```bash
     curl -v https://downloads.mesosphere.com/universe/public/local-universe.tar.gz -o local-universe.tar.gz